 Tai-Lei Miller earned a bachelor’s degree in psychology and a minor in justice, law and society from the University of Rhode Island, where she worked as a student mentor, resident assistant, and an undergraduate teaching assistant.
 Before joining the Crusade, she worked for Upward Bound in Boston creating cultural workshops and providing individual academic and personal counseling and support for students.

-Taisha Pepin recently graduated from Rhode Island College with a double major in justice studies and sociology.
-She in bilingual and has been a translator for students.
+Taisha DeMarco graduated from Rhode Island College with a double major in justice studies and sociology.
+She is bilingual and has been a translator for students.
 Taisha has done various volunteer work helping her community.

 Tim Costa graduated from the University of Massachusetts Dartmouth in 2018 with a bachelor’s degree in philosophy.
 He spent two years working for City Year Providence assigned to Roger Williams Middle School in Providence.
 He initially began as an AmeriCorps member then moved up to a team leader, which shifted his responsibilities from overseeing classroom management to leading a team of his own members and serving as the liaison between City Year and school administrators.